#46|January 23, 2019|Movement and Exercise

 • What research has Chris and his team performed around Manchester to look to improve the walk and cycleways?

-• How has Chris taking inspiration from other countries with successful cycle networks?
+• How has Chris taken inspiration from other countries with successful cycle networks?

 • What are the important factors in creating a cycle network?